-Put simply, the new rule will further move from paying Medicare health professionals for volume to paying them for value through the Quality Payment Program (QPP) set forth by MACRA.
+Put simply, the new rule further moves from paying Medicare health professionals for volume to paying them for value through the Quality Payment Program (QPP) set forth by MACRA.
 The Merit-Based Incentive Payment System (MIPS) is the default path that will apply to almost all providers.
-The new rule, published by the Centers for Medicare & Medicaid Services (CMS) in May 2016, paves the way for new healthcare performance measurements beginning as early as January 2017.
+The new rule, published by the Centers for Medicare & Medicaid Services (CMS) in May 2016, paves the way for new healthcare performance measurements.
 Clinicians treating Medicare patients will be required to report to CMS specific measurements, with one of the components being similar to those in the Physician Quality Reporting System (PQRS).
 Participation is no longer enough; rather, it’s about how you compare to your peers.
 CMS will use provider-reported measurements to reward or penalize clinician reimbursement starting as early as 2019.1

 Regardless of whether or not you know now which option best fits your future, one thing is certain: Medicare payment reform will put your practice at a crossroads related to quality measurement and reporting.

 All the while, on the front lines of providing care, physicians are finding it more difficult to meet the quality reporting standards.
 So is it time for your practice to find a Qualified Clinical Data Repository (QCDR) to invest and participate in?
 Will doing so now for PQRS guarantee that you will be ready for MIPS?